 Figure S5.
-PCoA of extra epilimnia and hypolimnia by lake by year.
-Each year in each lake has a unique community composition, regardless of layer.
-Plots for lakes and layers not shown in Figure 3 are presented here, using the same analysis as in the main text.
-Only sites with at least three years of sampling were analyzed.
+Alternative colorations of Figure 2.
+The ordination displayed in Figure 2 is presented here with different colorations representing environmental data.
+Panels A and B show Julian date; no association between community composition and date is observed.
+Panels C and D color points by mixing regime rather than lake, which was found to be a significant factor explaining community composition in both layers.
+Panels E and F are colored by the mean water temperature in each layer on the sampling date; results appear associated with mixing regime, especially in hypolimnia.
+To corroborate the conclusions drawn from ordinations in Figure 2, we investigated beta diversity between sites using a straightforward distance metric rather than principle coordinates analysis (g-h).
+Every sample was compared to every other sample, and the mean pairwise dissimilarity between sites is represented here.
+Clustering by mixing regime, particularly in hypolimnia, is still observed in this analysis.

+Table S2.
+PERMANOVA tables.
+The results of PERMANOVA, implemented using adonis() from the R package “vegan,” are shown here.
+Significant clustering by lake and mixing regime in the principle coordinates analysis in Figure 2 is supported, as is clustering by year within lakes shown in Figure 3a-c.

 Figure S6.
 Annual trends in OTUs.
 We could not identify repeating seasonal trends in OTU abundances.
 While OTUs tended to show a consistent response to mixing events, their abundance during summer stratification was variable.
 Example plots showing abundance trends in OTUs over multiple years in the same site are presented here, and readers curious about other OTUs and sites can run the included code for any combination of OTU and location.

 Figure S7.
-Rarefaction curves.
-Rarefaction curves generated by randomly ordering samples and counting the cumulative number of taxa show logarithmic rather than linear trends as the number of samples included increases.
-This suggests that we are beginning to exhaustively sample the community of bog lakes.

-Figure S7.
 Lineage traits by year.
-Figure 5 demonstrates that lineages show consistent traits in different lakes; this plot shows that those traits are relatively consistent between years as well, as in the Trout Bog hypolimnion.
+Figure 5 demonstrates that lineages show consistent traits in different lakes; this plot shows that those traits are relatively consistent between years in the Trout Bog hypolimnion as well.